 Next steps for investors to consider

-Investors have been uneasily watching the standoff in Washington over raising the federal “debt ceiling” before the U.S. government runs out of money to pay its obligations.
+Investors have been uneasily watching the situation in Washington over raising the federal “debt ceiling” before the U.S. government runs out of money to pay its obligations.
+An agreement has been reached, and now the pressure is on Congress to pass the deal before the June 5 default date.
 While we at Schwab believe that a government default is unlikely, fears around the issue are likely to affect market performance in coming days.
 Here are some of the questions we’re hearing from investors about the current situation, the implications of a default, and what you can consider doing now.

 The debt ceiling is the total amount the U.S. government is authorized by Congress to borrow to meet its existing obligations, including interest payments on Treasury securities.
 It’s currently $31.4 trillion.
 The government hit that limit in January 2023 and has been using accounting maneuvers that get around the debt ceiling (referred to as “extraordinary measures”) to pay its bills since then.
 On May 26, Treasury Secretary Janet Yellen told Congress that the Treasury would run out of money to pay its bills on June 5 unless Congress raised the debt ceiling.

-If the U.S. government should fail to make interest payments on Treasury securities, it would have “defaulted” on its legal debt obligations for the first time in history, and the market reaction likely would be very negative.
+If the U.S. government should fail to make interest payments on Treasury securities, it would have “defaulted” on its legal debt obligations, and the market reaction likely would be very negative.
 We also believe that if the Treasury made its debt payments on time but didn’t make timely payments on its other financial obligations (e.g., salaries, Social Security payments) the market reaction also would be negative.